Spinal cord stimulation

 Figure 3.
 A skin incision is made in the middle of your back for the leads and another is made in your buttock for the generator.

 A portion of the bony arch is removed (laminotomy) to allow room to place the leads.
-The leads are secured with sutures in the epidural space above the spinal cord (Fig. 4).
+The leads are positioned in the epidural space above the spinal cord and secured with sutures (Fig. 4).
+The leads do not directly touch your spinal cord.

-You will be awakened so that you can help the doctor determine how well the stimulation covers your pain pattern.
-Several stimulation settings will be tried, and you will be asked to describe the location of any tingling you feel.
-These settings will be used to program the pulse generator at the end of surgery, so your feedback is important to ensure the best pain relief.
+Depending on the SCS device being implanted, you may be awakened to help the doctor test how well the stimulation covers your pain areas.
+However, modern SCS device leads can be positioned based on anatomy or electric monitoring of the nerves.
+Settings from the trial will be used to program the pulse generator at the end of surgery, so your feedback is important to ensure the best pain relief.

 In some cases, if the leads implanted during the trial are positioned perfectly, there is no need to reposition or insert new leads.